gbroxey/blog/wip5.md

 The first thing I want you to notice is that we're now also counting all of the points with $y = 0$, as that's what the trapezoids we wrote already do.
 We'll deal with that when it's convenient.

 For the hyperbola $xy \leq n$, we map $(x, y) \to (n-x, n-y)$.
 It happens that we have a nice convex shape now, except we want to count points above the shape instead of inside the shape.
 I've marked those points as the red $\times$ shapes in the second figure above.
 If we consider the points with $(n-x)(n-y) > n$, we will see we can form a nice convex polygon again, shown on the right in red.

-For each trapezoid, we also get a corresponding anti-trapezoid which sits above it, beginning one unit higher and reaching up to $n$ (which correpsonds to $y = 0$ in the original non rotated universe).
+For each trapezoid, we also get a corresponding anti-trapezoid which sits above it, beginning one unit higher and reaching up to $n$ (which corresponds to $y = 0$ in the original non rotated universe).
 We also may end up with one or more coordinates $x$ for which there are no trapezoids or anti-trapezoids, but we still want to count those points.
 Therefore we'll have to be somewhat careful with our counting later.
 More on anti-trapezoids later.

 ## Finding the Convex Hull

 This is the really important part of this algorithm.
 All of the stuff with trapezoids is completely useless if we can't quickly find them!
 This section is about how we can efficiently jump from one chull point to the next.

-At this point is when I'd like to introduce this problem more generally.
+At this point is also when I'd like to introduce this problem more generally.

 We have a function $f$ defined on some interval $[x_0, x_1]$ which takes non-negative real values.